 Read the Medication Guide and Instructions for Use sheet provided by your pharmacist before you start taking vigabatrin and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

 Mix the contents of the packet with water as directed by the Instructions for Use sheet.
 Measure the dose using the supplied oral syringe.
 Do not use a household spoon because you may not get the correct dose.
 Use the dose right after mixing.
 Do not mix in advance or store for future use.
 Discard any unused medication.

 Take this medication by mouth with or without food as directed by your doctor, usually twice a day.

 The dosage is based on your medical condition and response to treatment.
 For children, the dosage is also based on their weight.
 Your doctor may direct you to take a low dose at first, gradually increasing the dose to lower the chance of side effects such as drowsiness and confusion.
 Your doctor will adjust your dose to find the best dose for you.
 Follow your doctor's directions carefully.

 Take this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.